Tampines hawker food

 Address: 201C Tampines Street 21, Singapore 523201

 Image credit: @monkeymiafoody

 Located at Tampines Round Market and Food Centre, Yummy Sarawak Kolo Mee serves some of the finest Sarawak hawker cuisine.
 They’re known for their signature Sarawak kolo mee, and they also offer wonton mee, spare ribs noodles, and chicken feet noodles.

-Their Signature Sarawak Kolo Mee Set ($5) is topped with generous amounts of fried and boiled wontons, char siew, and thick pieces of braised pork.
+Their Signature Sarawak Kolo Mee Set (from $5) is topped with generous amounts of fried and boiled wontons, char siew, and thick pieces of braised pork.
 Taste-wise, the noodles are far from Maggi mee because of their springy texture and packed flavour.
-The braised pork is equally good.
-Despite being a little tough, it pairs well with the rest of the dish.
+The braised pork is also said to be really good, pairing well with the noodles.

 Address: 137 Tampines Street 11, #01-45, Tampines Round Market and Food Centre, Singapore 521137

 8. Song Han Carrot Cake

 Image credit: @cjiahong